-Although we love our afro/coily tresses, devising the perfect, healthy hair care regimen can be challenging.
+Although we love our afro/coily tresses, creating the perfect healthy hair care routine can be challenging.
 And unfortunately, most of the hair care guides out there are for looser textures and don’t provide the useful tips we need.

 That’s where Qhemet comes in.
 We’ll be breaking down the ways you can change your hair care routine to better care for your hair and offering 10 useful tips to help it thrive.

 But before we get into that, we need to look at exactly how your hair grows.

 The stages and cycles of hair growth